t4d-classes/python_10102022/exercises/exercise-7.md

         colors_file.write(f"{color}\n")
 ```

+6. Some hints:

+ - You can use the CSV file apis in Python
+ - Don't forget about the `split` and `join` functions on strings (this will be the approach I use for the solution)

-6. Think about code organization as you implement the solution.
+7. Think about code organization as you implement the solution.

-7. Ensure it works!
+8. Ensure it works!